aergithub/DH110-Spring23/ASSN01/README.md

 # Article Sharing: DH110-Spring23

-## andrea robinson, Spring DH 110
+## Andrea Robinson, Spring DH 110

-The goal of this mobile application is to connect generations through the media they consume; to inform, to enjoy.
+The goal of this mobile application is to connect generations through the media they consume; to inform, to share, to enjoy.

 assignment01